Finesse Fishing Tactics

 - Subtle action.
 Slow drags, gentle shakes, and long pauses instead of aggressive ripping and popping.

 The mindset shift is the hardest part.
 Power fishing rewards covering water fast.
 Finesse rewards patience, precision, and reading the smallest details in your line and rod tip.
+It sits alongside the other approaches in our fishing techniques library.

 When to Switch to Finesse